 What’s the problem?

 In short, there is a large amount of through-traffic that cuts through the Estate instead of using the main periphery roads as it should do.
 This creates danger, noise and pollution on roads that were not designed for that volume of traffic.
 A driver is twice as likely to kill or seriously injure a child walking on residential streets than on main roads, and three times more likely to kill or seriously injure a child on a bicycle.
+It also creates a very unwelcoming environment for those shopping and dining in the area.
 The Council’s recently commissioned traffic survey shows the extent of the problem:

 What’s the solution?

 These problems can only really be resolved with an area-wide traffic reduction scheme.
 Invariably these involve closing a number of roads to motor traffic.
 It’s important that this is done as an area-wide scheme, to prevent simply moving a problem from one place to another.

 The Council’s scheme